Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/guides/jenkins_core/4_single_vm_jenkins_pipeline_ci_ci_implementation_for_nodejs_projects.md

 > Similarly, By single VM, I simply mean, both the NodeJs project server, and the Jenkins server all live on the same VM.
 This makes the CI/CD(especially the deployment) process very straight-forward, and a lot easier.
 Perfect for small projects and startups - even though I'll always recommend that each component stay on a separate VM.
 >
-> Just as stated in the previous part - It works perfectly anyway.
-Simply ensure that the EC2 VM is of a considerable specs - good/high RAM and CPU.
+> Just as stated in the previous part(Part 3) - things will work fine anyhow.
+Simply ensure that the EC2 VM is of considerable specs, with good/high RAM and CPU.
 A free-tier EC2 VM is certainly not recommended for such a combination.
+Also, always put it in mind that with such a set up, distributed(node or agentic) jenkins builds, might become a necessity in a very short while.

 ## Bonus Tips: Consider the below on accessing the Jenkins file-system/workspace.